angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 clf.fit(X,y)
 ```
 ## 4_2_RandomizedSearchCV
-If you want to find parameters itereating through a big grid your computer may crash.
-RandomizedSearchCV picks up a limited number of parameters randomly from your grid.
+Your computer may crash if you try to find parameters iterating through a big grid. **RandomizedSearchCV** picks up a limited number of parameters randomly from your grid.

 ```python
 from sklearn.model_selection import RandomizedSearchCV